hb9kns/NEMO/NEMO/static/howtos/nanofab_rules_tutorial.md

 # Account restricted

-You are missing the permission for booking and using equipment through NEMO, because your account is currently marked as "requires training" which can have several reasons:
+You are missing the permission for booking and using equipment through NEMO, because your account is currently marked as "training required", for the following possible reasons:

-- You are a new user, and although your account is already active, you did not yet pass all introductory lessons.
-- You have been inactive in FIRST-Lab for too long (see user rules), and as temporary measure, your account has been restricted, until you have passed some refresher courses.
+- You have been inactive in FIRST-Lab for too long (see user rules), and as temporary measure, your account has been restricted, until you have passed some refresher courses or another introday.
 - NEMO's database has erroneous information -- *improbable, but possible.*

 In any case, you should contact [our administration][1]